-Currently, First State is in the process of collecting utility billing data to conduct a formal impact assessment of the Energy Education program impacts.
-This analysis will use utility and program data to cmopare the weather-normalized pre-treatment usage and wehater-normalized post-treatment usage for FFY 2016 participants.
-In addition, a follow-up to the FFY 2016 process evaluation is being conducted to further assess program outcomes over time.
+Currently, First State is working with DHSS and APPRISE to collect utility billing data to conduct a formal impact assessment of the program impacts.
+This analysis will use utility and program data to compare the weather-normalized pre-treatment usage and wheater-normalized post-treatment usage for recent participants.